 The Pension Administrator and one or more members of the Pension Office staff attend Committee meetings.
 The day-to-day operational activities of DPERS are performed by the State Pension Office, which is the primary control unit for all pension accounting and transactions.
-The staff reports directly to the Pension Administrator who, as Executive Secretary, reports directly to the Board.
+The staff reports directly to the Pension Administrator who is Executive Secretary to the Board.
 The content of the reports from the Pension Administrator to the Board should comport with this Investment Policy and any special requests from the Board.
 The Pension Office has responsibility to:

-- Oversee the day-to-day operational activities of the Fund subject to policies established by the Board. - Reconcile the investment account records between the investment managers and the custodian bank. - Communicate periodically with the Board and the Committee. - Assist actuaries in preparing recommendations for appropriate funding levels for the Fund. - Process contributions and disbursements from the Fund. - Act as signatory on Fund investment accounts, establish safekeeping accounts or other arrangements for the custody of securities, and execute such documents as may be necessary to administer the Fund.

-- Facilitate transfer of Fund assets between asset classes and investment management firms. - Assist the Committee, investment managers, investment advisor, actuary, auditor and other consultants to meet the overall objectives of the Fund.
+- Oversee the day-to-day operational activities of the Fund subject to policies established by the Board. - Reconcile the investment account records between the investment managers and the custodian bank. - Prepare the Fund's Comprehensive Annual Financial Report. - Communicate periodically with the Board and the Committee. - Assist actuaries in preparing recommendations for appropriate funding levels for the Fund. - Process contributions and disbursements from the Fund. - Act as signatory on Fund investment accounts, establish safekeeping accounts or other arrangements for the custody of securities, and execute such documents as may be necessary to administer the Fund. - Facilitate transfer of Fund assets between asset classes and investment management firms. - Assist the Committee, investment managers, investment advisor, actuary, auditor and other consultants to meet the overall objectives of the Fund. - Maintain the qualified status of the pension plans invested in the DPERS Trust through the filing of IRS determination letters and any ongoing compliance monitoring.